JoinSports/Documentation/UC/UC1_CreateUser.md

 ### 2.2 Alternative Flows
 #### 2.2.1 Username is already taken
-If username is taken, which the user entered, show an error message to the user that the user account could not has been created.
+If username is taken, which the user entered, show an error message to the user that the user account could not be created.
 End of flow.
 (In this case the user has to correct his user data and confirm them again.)

 ## 3. Special Requirements